 The Ultimate Everglades National Park Travel Guide

-Everglades National Park is turning 85 years old in 2019.
-Here's how to make the most out of a visit to one of the wildest places in the U.S., from kayaking to birding to fishing and so much more.
+Here’s how to make the most out of a visit to one of the wildest places in the U.S., from kayaking to birding to fishing and so much more

 There are two main seasons in the Everglades: the wet and the dry.
 From April to October, it is so hot and humid that even short excursions can be draining, and some park facilities, such as the remote Flamingo Visitor Center, are staffed only intermittently.
 I’ve found myself wiping masses of mosquitos off my bloody arms in summer, and the no-see-ums can be even worse, driving the stoutest of hearts bonkers.
 The upshot is that there are fewer crowds during these months.
 The dry season, which runs November through March, can be idyllic and mild.
 But whatever the season, pack bug repellent or netting, and be prepared for drenching rain.